Digital Smile Design in Dental Aesthetics

 The main advantage of this innovative system is that it does not require special medical equipment.
 With well-taken, high-resolution digital photographs the odontologist can study the relationship between the patient’s teeth, gums, lips and smile and use this information to virtually plan the patient’s treatment using any kind of presentation software.

-• Improved communication between the interdisciplinary dental team: thanks to DSD all the specialists involved in the case, from the odontologists and maxillofacial surgeons to the lab technicians, can see and discuss the ideal treatment plan at any time.
+• Improved communication between the interdisciplinary dental team: thanks to DDS all the specialists involved in the case, from the odontologists and maxillofacial surgeons to the lab technicians, can see and discuss the ideal treatment plan at any time.
 This excellent communication tool allows the laboratory to translate the entire treatment plan into a real aesthetic mock-up that the patient can see before having the treatment.

 • Improved communication between doctor and patient: the patient can give their opinion on the final result and share with the specialist any concerns or doubts they may have about the treatment.
 Together they can achieve the ideal simulation for the final smile.